Niko-Group/paper_writing_info/README.md

 ### Introduction

 The introduction should clearly set the scene, convincing the reader/reviewer that this paper is worth accepting/reading.
-Its length should not be longer than 1 1/4 for long papers and 1 page for short papers.
+Typically, its length should not be longer than 1 1/2 for long papers and 1 page for short papers.

 The **first one or two paragraphs** of the introduction should provide the context and motivation followed by why the task is important or useful for NLP research (e.g. downstream applications).